devblaze/ReservationProjectV2/README.md

 - **Real-Time Notifications**: Notifications for actions such as event creation and deletion.
 - **Responsive Design**: Built with Tailwind CSS for a responsive, mobile-friendly user experience.
 - **Backend Integration**: Laravel backend for handling business logic, database operations, and API endpoints.
-- **Notification System**: Custom made with VueJS notification system for the user.

 ## Getting Started